letsencrypt/cp-cps/CPS.md

 ### 5.1.8 Off-site backup

 ISRG maintains multiple backups of private keys at multiple Secure PKI Facilities.
-All backups are stored on devices meeting FIPS 140 Level 3 criteria.
+All private key backups are stored on devices meeting FIPS 140 Level 3 criteria.
+Per Section 5.4.5, audit logs that are to be transported off-site should be stored on devices meeting FIPS 140 Level 2 criteria.

 ## 5.2 Procedural controls